Code-bed/Autonomous-Path-Mapping-Bot/README.md

-# Autonomous-Path-Mapping-Bot
+# Autonomous-Path-Mapping-Robot
-Build an autonomous path mapping robot for solving problem statement of Technex'20, IIT BHU
+Made a robot to solve the problem statement of Pixelate 20', Technex, Technical Fest of IIT (BHU) Varansi.